kamperh/recipe_semantic_flickraudio/readme.md

 Please cite these papers if you use the code.

-A related [recipe](https://github.com/kamperh/recipe_vision_speech_flickr) is also available, but this one is the current up to date version.
+A related [recipe](https://github.com/kamperh/recipe_vision_speech_flickr) is also available, but this one is most recent recipe.

 Disclaimer